bkis/notyourface/README.md

 - 🐧 **No runtime dependencies** (as in _zero_, _none_, ...wait, why is there a penguin?!)
 - 🖼 Returns _encoded image data_ as a [data URI](https://en.wikipedia.org/wiki/Data_URI_scheme), e.g. for direct use as `<img src="...">` or CSS `background-image: url(...)` **or** returns a ready-to-use `img` HTML element – so no DOM manipulations by the library, it's all up to you!
 - 🤖 **no AI** involved nor required (in case you were concerned)

+## Why?

+I wasn't satisfied with any of the comparable existing libraries.
+They were either too complicated and heavy, too focused on a specific technological context (a framework or library), or just didn't produce the aesthetics I was looking for.
+So I built this.

 ## Installation